JosephAjigboteso/DOM-Project1/README.md

 This project focus on using DM manipulation to work around simple tasks.

-The quote generator brings out different quotes when the button is clicked!
+The first project is a quote generator which brings out different quotes when the button is clicked!

+The second is modal click button